Jeast85/Canadarm/README.md

 ********************************
 ****** INSTALLATION ******
 *******************************
-Extract all folder content to your KSP/Gamedata folder
+Extract folder content to your KSP/Gamedata folder

 ********************************
 ****** USAGE ******